-Previous studies have shown that Vit C could induce transcription factor Nrf2 activity in rats, whereby Nrf2 is involved in the antioxidant protection effects against oxidative damage.15 However, Vit C supplementation could not completely inhibit the oxidative stress caused by heat exposure and prevent BP levels from increasing in rats; instead, the combination of Vit C with flavonoids supplements from hawthorn extract could reduce BP levels.16 There is a growing interest in the effects of consuming dark-coloured fruits on oxidative stress.17-20 Hawthorn, which is rich in flavonoids compared with other drupes, has a greater oxygen radical absorbance capacity21 and can reduce BP levels.22 Since 2000, heatstroke prevention in steel workers by providing them with ice lollies or dried hawthorn soaked in drinking water has been common among Chinese steel enterprises.
-Soaking dried hawthorn in drinking water is not convenient for workers; a more suitable measure for heat-exposed workers experiencing oxidative stress may be to use hawthorn juice.
+Previous studies have shown that VC could induce the activity of the transcription factor Nrf2, which was involved in the antioxidant protection against the effects of oxidative damage in rats.
+However, VC supplementation could not completely inhibit the oxidative stress caused by heat exposure and prevent BP levels from increasing in rats; instead, the combination of VC with flavonoids in hawthorn extract supplements could reduce BP levels.
+There is a growing interest in the effect of consuming dark-colour fruits on oxidative stress.
+Hawthorn, which is rich in flavonoids compared with other drupes, has a greater oxygen radical absorbance capacity and can reduce BP levels.
+Since 2000, heatstroke prevention by providing steel workers with ice lollies or dried hawthorn to soak in drinking water has been common among Chinese steel enterprises.
+Soaking dried hawthorn in drinking water is not convenient for workers to drink; using hawthorn juice may be a more suitable measure for heat-exposed workers experiencing oxidative stress.

-Therefore, a cluster-RCT design was applied to evaluate the effects of a daily formula supplemented with Vit C and hawthorn beverage rich in flavonoids to prevent an increase in BP in heat-exposed workers, giving a 5-shiftwork-cycle (40-day) intervention during the summer of the year.
-The inhibitory effect on oxidative stress was also evaluated by urinary isoprostane levels.
-Slightly salted carbonated water, a common drink in heat-exposed workers, was given to the control group.
-To date, no study has evaluated the effect of a high-antioxidant drink supplement on BP levels of heat-exposed workers.
+Therefore, a cluster-RCT design was applied to evaluate the ability of a daily formula supplemented with VC and hawthorn beverage rich in flavanols to prevent an increase in BP, giving a 5-shift-work-cycle (40-day) intervention during the summer of the year.
+The effect on inhibiting oxidative stress, as measured by urinary isoprostane levels, was also evaluated.

+A slightly salted gas water, commonly consumed by heat-exposed workers, was given to the control group.
+To date, no study has evaluated the effect of antioxidant drink supplementation on BP levels in heat-exposed workers.

-METHODS
+MATERIALS AND METHODS